Skip to main content

 • Setup Fees: Due upon signing Terms.

 • Deposit: Payable when the local employment contract is ready for signature.
+The deposit enables Omnipresent to move forward securely to sign the local employment contract with the employee.

-• First Salary Prepayment: Invoiced on the first day of employment.
+• Initial Salary Prepayment: This is the first month’s estimated labour costs and it will be invoiced on the first day of employment.

 Ongoing Monthly Payments